Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 #### Loaders

 Finally, we come to the loaders section.
-Much like the plugins section, there is a universe of Webpack loaders out there, and I've barely scratched the surface.
+Much like with plugins, there is a universe of Webpack loaders out there, and I've barely scratched the surface.

 If you can think of it, there's likely a loader for it.
 At my day job, we use a Webpack loader for everything from JavaScript code to images and font files.